-During my visit to Procter and Gamble in Cincinnati Ohio I had the chance to visit their archive museum.
-This was such a cool experience and opportunity to walk back in time with P&G.
+During my visit to Procter and Gamble in Cincinnati Ohio, I had the chance to visit the Procter and Gablme Archive Museum.
+This was such a cool experience and an opportunity to walk back in time with P&G.

 William Procter, emigrating from England, established himself as a candle maker in Cincinnati, which was a busy center of commerce and industry in the early nineteenth century.
 And James Gamble, arriving from Ireland, apprenticed himself to a soap maker.
 The two might never have met had they not married sisters Olivia and Elizabeth Norris, whose father convinced his new sons-in-law to become business partners.
 As a result, in 1837, a bold new enterprise was born: Procter & Gamble

 Father-in-law Alexander Norris noted that his new sons were competing for the same raw materials.
 He suggested a joint venture.
 After several years, the sons agreed and on October 31, 1837, they signed the partnership agreement that founded the Procter & Gamble Company.
 Their total assets were $7,192.24.
 The business began during nationwide panic and depression.
 But the struggling young firm survived.
 Cincinnati proved a sound business base because as a meat packing center, it offered plenty of fat and oil for soap and candle making.

 • The Procters’ eldest son, William A. Procter, was the first P&G President in 1890.

 • Son Harley T. was the company’s first Advertising and Sales Manager.
 He named Ivory Soap.